Analyzing an Opinion About Climate Disclosure

 Students can analyze and debate an argument that Zillow should include climate risks on real estate listings.
 The situation raises questions about integrity—transparency in communication and consistency.

 In an opinion letter, a nonprofit climate marketing executive argues that, despite pressure, Zillow should reinstate information about flood, wildfire, air-quality, and other home risks (shown here).
-Critics (mostly realtors and home sellers) argue that disclosures affect home prices as increasing insurance premiums and potential disasters affect fear of personal harm, financial costs, and/or displacement.
+Critics (mostly realtors and home sellers) argue that disclosures affect home prices.

 This situation is ripe for student analysis and research.
 They might pursue questions such as the following: